 Wang fled the capital with his mother to Yan’an in Shaanxi.
 On the way he passed Shi Village and, after an initial misunderstanding between the host and the guest, the two men became good friends.

 During Wang and his mother’s stayed at Shi Village, the former officer taught all his martial arts to the host and his family guards.

 Lu Zhishen Bashed a Thuggish Butcher

-Upon inquiry, he learned the young woman around twenty and his father were migrants from another part in China and rented a room at a small inn.
-The life was hard for a new migrant family without a proper job, and her mother soon died of illness.
-In order to bury her mother, she auctioned herself, and was forced into accepting a deal initiated by the owner of a local butcher store through a marriage agent.
+Upon inquiry, he learned the young woman around twenty and his father were migrants from another part of China and rented a room at a small inn.
+Life was hard for a new migrant family without a proper job, and her mother soon died of illness.
+In order to bury her mother, she auctioned herself and was forced into accepting a deal initiated by the owner of a local butcher store through a marriage agent.

 Things turn nastier after the butcher’s jealous wife threw her out on the street.
-The butcher demanded them to pay back the money that they never saw in the first place.
+The butcher demanded they pay back the money that they never saw in the first place.

 And they couldn’t even leave the town as the rich and powerful thug paid the inn taker to prevent them from escaping.